-The required trees shall be spaced no more than 75 feet apart throughout the parking lot.
+The required trees shall be spaced no more than 75 99 feet apart throughout the parking lot.
 These trees shall be evenly and reasonably distributed throughout the parking lot in a manner that promotes the intent of this section.

-(c) Parking lot screening.
+- (c) Parking lot screening.
 In addition to the above tree and shrub requirements, all parking lots shall be visually screened from public road rights-of-way by evergreen plantings or berms that create a screen a minimum of three feet in height.
 Such berms shall have a maximum side slope ratio of three horizontal feet to one vertical foot and a level crown with a minimum width of three feet for maintenance and planting purposes.
-Any berm shall be designed and constructed to ensure that proper erosion prevention and control practices have been utilized.

-(d) Special requirements for bus parking lots.
+Any berm shall be designed and constructed to ensure that proper erosion prevention and control practices have been utilized. - (d) Special requirements for bus parking lots.
 Bus parking areas shall contain landscape areas in accordance with the above requirements except that plantings shall be provided as follows:

-(1) Quantity Requirem ents for Bus Parking Le ns
+(1) Quantity Requirements for Bus Parking Lots

-LND
+AND

 Number of Trees Number of Shrubs Per

-2 2 bus parking spaces.
+1 2 2 bus parking spaces

-(2) Size & Mixture Requ urements for Bus Park ing Lots Percentage or Shall Be: As least 35% Trees Evergreen Trees which will achieve a minimum height of 40 feet at maturity.
-At leav 50% Trees Deciduous Shade Trees with a 2.5 inch caliper which will achieve a minimum height of 50 feet at maturity.
+(2) Size & Mixture Requirements for Bus Parking Lots Percentage Of Shall Be: At least 35% 25% Trees Evergreen Trees which will achieve a minimum height of 40 feet at maturity.

+At least 50% Trees Deciduous Shade Trees with a 2.5 inch caliper which will achieve a minimum height of 50 feet at maturity. -------------- ------- ---